Antti Raanta: Arizona Coyotes (2017–2021)

 On 23 June 2017, he was traded by the Rangers along with Derek Stepan to the Arizona Coyotes for Anthony DeAngelo and the 7th overall pick in the 2017 NHL Entry Draft (which became Lias Andersson).

 In his first season with the club, Raanta posted a 21–17–6 record in 41 appearances.
 However, the Coyotes failed to qualify for the 2018 Stanley Cup playoffs.
 On 6 April 2018, the Coyotes re-signed Raanta to a three-year, $12.75 million contract extension worth $4.25 million annually.

-Carolina Hurricanes (2021–present)
+Carolina Hurricanes (2021–2024)

 After four seasons within the Coyotes organization, largely plagued with injury, Raanta left as a free agent and was signed to a two-year, $4 million contract with the Carolina Hurricanes on 28 July 2021.